Project management shouldn’t be filled with questions like:

 - Deal closed

-Here’s an example of a real estate Kanban board:
+Here’s a real estate Kanban board example:

 ⭐️ Pro tip: use a real estate project management software like ClickUp to help your clients find their dream home.
 This way, you can say, “if you liked it, then you should’ve put an offer on it!”